-Are you taking turmeric as a natural inflammatory supplement; talk to an Ayurvedic healer and they will tell you that cooking turmeric in butter (ghee) or coconut oil or milk potentates the effect of the turmeric.
+Are you taking turmeric as a natural inflammatory supplement; talk to an Ayurvedic healer and they will tell you that cooking turmeric in butter (ghee) or coconut oil or milk (in addition in combo with black pepper) potentates the effect of the turmeric.

 So what am I saying?

 If you can tolerate dairy products and enjoy them, try switching to quality whole milk products (organic, growth hormone & antibiotic free, non-homogenized, grass fed, etc.) and eat them in moderation; maybe a few spoonfuls of yogurt a day or one pound of cheese consumed over 1-2 weeks.

 If you eat meat, again eat them in moderation…try lean cuts from animals that have been grass-fed & raised in a sustainable manner.
 Eat no more than 4 ozs. a day and try to limit it to 4 times a week.
 Enjoy your eggs as nature intended w/ the yolks but limit yourself to 8-10 a week.
 And either cook them w/ olive oil instead of butter or poach them.

 Eat lots of sources of mono-unsaturated fats in addition, incorporate some nuts and seeds into your diet, eat lots of veggies, some fresh fruit and stay away from refined sugars and fake or trans fats.